-3.3 Data Selection
+3.3 Data selection

 The dataset involved in this research project is the MovieLens 1M.
 The dataset is a part of GroupLens Research Project from the University of Minnesota.
 The MovieLens 1M Dataset is imported, where it consists of 1000209 ratings of approximately 3900 movies collected from 6040 users.
 The demographic information in the file of users packaged in the MovieLens 1M Dataset is the main reason to explain why it is used as compared to other datasets offered by MovieLens.
-After all, it is publicly available [17].
+After all, it is publicly available [12].

-3.4 Data Pre-Processing
+3.4 Data pre-processing

 Data pre-processing is one of the most crucial processes in the training of a machine learning model.
 This process happens before processing a collection of data or dataset into a model.
 The purpose of data pre-processing is to ensure the accuracy, efficiency, and meaning of the analysis on the research model.
-Besides, data pre-processing can bring consequences to increase the transparency level of the machine learning process by analyzing each specific step, thus introducing better and fairer model for further improvement [18].
+Besides, data pre-processing can bring consequences to increase the transparency level of the machine learning process by analyzing each specific step, thus introducing better and fairer model for further improvement [13].
 In this research study, data pre-processing is done on MATLAB.

-In the data pre-processing stage of this research study, function like is missing () is called to find the number of missing values in the dataset imported.
-Next, remising () is called to remove the missing entries in the dataset imported.
-Furthermore, removers () is called to remove unnecessary column in the dataset imported from MovieLens 1M dataset, for example, the zip code variable in the users dat file as it is not the parameter in this research study.
+In the data pre-processing stage of this research study, function like ismissing() is called to find the number of missing values in the dataset imported.
+Next, rmmissing() is called to remove the missing entries in the dataset imported.
+Furthermore, removevars() is called to remove unnecessary column in the dataset imported from MovieLens 1M dataset, for example, the zip code variable in the users.dat file as it is not the parameter in this research study.

-3.5 Parameters Selection
+3.5 Parameter selection

-The parameter is a numerical quantity or attribute used to describe the characteristic of a population in research.
+Parameter is a numerical quantity or attribute used to describe the characteristic of population in research.
 To implement the proposed demographic filtering methodology, there are a few parameters to be considered for measurement from the files of MovieLens 1M dataset.
-Table 2 shows the parameters measured and involved.
-They are the user's gender, age, and occupation.
-It also lists all the movie genres used in this study.
+The parameters measured and involved are the user gender, age, and occupation, followed by movie genres.
+The parameters are explained as shown in Table 1, Table 2, Table 3, and Table 4.
+There are three tables describe about the demographic's attributes of user dataset and one table describes about the genres of movie shown as below.